 Heat therapy has not been scientifically proven to relieve migraine attacks, but it has shown benefit in people with tension headaches.
 People with migraine can also get tension headaches in addition to their migraine attacks, and heat can be helpful in easing this pain.

-Heath therapy for migraines can use dry or moist heat.
+Heat therapy may use dry or moist heat.
+Dry heat may involve using a heating pad or visiting a sauna.
+Moist heat includes hot baths, steamed towels, or moist heat packs.
 Moist heat warms the tissues of the body more quickly because water transfers heat faster than air.

 - Stiff muscles

-The increased blood flow is believed to help with pain because it increases oxygen, proteins and other nutrients to the area in pain.
+Heat stimulates nerve endings called thermoreceptors, which may block the pain signals from that area to the brain.
+Heat therapy also increases blood flow to the area and relaxes muscles.
+The increased blood flow is believed to help with pain because it increases oxygen, proteins, and other nutrients to the area in pain.

-Sometimes heat therapy is used in conjunction with cold therapy, with sufferers applying something heated such as a warm or hot cloth over the head for a migraine.
+Sometimes heat therapy is used in conjunction with cold therapy, with sufferers applying something heated for a time and then switching to a cold compress or ice pack.

 - Heating pads or moist heat pad